Four Practical ways to Love the Unlovable Without Enabling Sin-

 Self-checks are one of the “what’s” of the faith.

 God wants us to do self-checks because frequent self-checks lead to self-awareness.
 Self-awareness protects us from falling into patterns of behavior that eventually lead to sin.
-Without frequent self-checks we run the risk of having “a Nebuchadnezzar moment” where we are warned about our sin but refuse to see our sin or refuse to own our sin despite God’s warning and ample time to repent.
+Without frequent self-checks we run the risk of having “a Nebuchadnezzar moment” where we are warned about our sin but refuse to see our sin or refuse to own our sin despite God’s warning and ample time to repent (Daniel 4:1-37).
 Anytime we willfully choose the Nebuchadnezzar route, we receive all the possible consequences of our sin rather than God’s mercy (Romans 1:24-32).
-The full penalty is always a world of hurt for us and the people closest to us (Daniel 4:4-24).
+The full penalty is always a world of hurt for us and the people we love.

 Sigh.